BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Talk to Laura on the couch (+1 Laura)

 Next, talk to Noel in the stairs room.
-You'll hear a non-Julia boom, indicating it's time to return to Tanzan Mountain once more.
+You'll hear a (non-Julia induced) boom, indicating it's time to return to Tanzan Mountain once more.

 ## Tanzan Mountain Boom and Goodies